ldraney/az-trial-docs/days/day-2-bicep-actions.md

 ---

-## **Next Steps**A
+## **Next Steps**

 We are still not quite ready to deploy our startup application.

 What we will try to accomplish tomorrow:

 - **Modularization and resource management**: We will use GitHub action artifacts, and environments, so that we can develop quickly without incurring unexpected costs.
 - **Explore Shared Responsibility**: As a one-man startup, it’s crucial to understand what Azure manages (like physical infrastructure) and what you manage (like OS patches, data protection).
 - **App Service with Container**: we’ll deploy a minimal architecture including a containerized web app or an Nginx-based setup.
 This will give us an internet-accessible endpoint to further test.

 That’s it for **Day 2**!
 You’ve established a robust foundation for automated deployments, leveraging GitHub Actions, Bicep, and secure RBAC in Azure.
-Tomorrow, we’ll continue to build on this momentum with a more advanced environment.
+Tomorrow, we’ll continue to build on this momentum to get a little closer to the recommended startup stack.

 Happy automating!